-The subject property consists of a part two-story and part one-story dwelling of brick and frame exterior construction that has 5,810 square feet of living area.
+The subject property consists of a part two-story and part one-story dwelling of brick and frame exterior construction with 5,810 square feet of living area.
 The dwelling was built in 2011.
-Features include a partial unfinished basement, central air conditioning, four fireplaces and an 842 square foot garage.
-The subject property is located in Downers Grove Township, DuPage County, Illinois.
+Features of the home include a partial unfinished basement, central air conditioning, four fireplaces and an 842-square foot garage.
+The property has a 44,286-square foot site and is located in Downers Grove, Downers Grove Township, DuPage County.

 The appellant contends assessment inequity as the basis of the appeal.
-The subject's land assessment was not contested.
-In support of the inequity claim, the appellant submitted three assessment comparables located within the same neighborhood code as the subject.
-The comparables consist of two, part two-story and part one-story dwellings and a part two-story, part three-story and part one-story dwelling of frame exterior construction.
+In support of this argument the appellant submitted limited information1 on three equity comparables located within the same neighborhood code as the subject property.
+The comparables consist of two, part two-story and part one-story dwellings and a part two-story, part three-story and part onestory dwelling of frame exterior construction.
 The dwellings were built from 2000 to 2014.
 One comparable has a full basement that is 50% finished and two comparables have full unfinished basements.
 Other features include central air conditioning, two or three fireplaces and garages that range in size from 628 to 1,078 square feet of building area.
-The dwellings range in size from 4,197 to 5,001 square feet of living area and have improvement assessments ranging from \$205,920 to \$223,640 or from \$44.72 to \$49.78 per square foot of living area.
-Based on this evidence, the appellant requested a reduction in the subject's improvement assessment.
+The dwellings range in size from 4,197 to 5,001 square feet of living area and have improvement assessments ranging from \$218,870 to \$238,300 or from \$47.65 to \$52.90 per square foot of living area.
+The appellant requested the total assessment be reduced to \$404,900.